Political Science Minor

 Language of instruction

-ENG English-language major: no German required
+ENG English-language subject: no German required

-GER German-language major: German required
+GER German-language subject: German required

 Compulsory modules